TreyVigus/simple-regex/README.md

 ## About
 This is a regex engine that can recognize strings of lowercase english characters using a nondeterministic finite automaton.
-It currently supports the following:
+It currently supports the following operations:
 - character sets with []
 - quantifiers via {}
 - nested expressions via ()